 Frequently Asked Questions By Topic

 What are the Provincial Health Officer orders?
-Is the City enforcing their compliance?
+What about BC's Restart Plan?

 The City of Fort St. John is able to enforce all Provincial Orders issued by the Provincial Health Officer, but enforcement is done through provincial enforcement officers or the RCMP.

 While enforcement is possible, the City and Provincial Government are hopeful that all businesses and citizens will obey the orders from the Provincial Health Officer, Dr. Bonnie Henry.